kevinlondon/kevinlondon.github.io/src/content/blog/2019-11-08-princess-and-the-pea.md

 ---
 title: The Princess and the Pea
 pubDatetime: 2019-11-08T17:35:08
-description: "A discussion of how to be sensitive to pain"
+description: "Like the princess who could feel a pea through twenty mattresses, sometimes being sensitive to small problems is exactly what teams need to prevent bigger issues."
 tags:
   - psychology
   - analogies